diehlpk/AnalyticStiffnessPython/README.md

 * hard : Scripts for the hard loading
 * soft : Scripts for the soft laoding
 * tensile : Scripts for the tensile test
+* potentials : Different potentials studied in the paper
 ## Usage

 ```bash